fbrosda/ts-lox/README.md

 Furthermore the AstPrinter from the book was enhanced and converted to a Scheme Transpiler, which generates executable scheme code.
 To transpile a script call `node index.js --scheme <path-to-file>`.

+# Known Problems

+- [ ] For the scheme transpiler, classes can only be defined on the top level.